 10. Schwerin Castle

 Schwerin Castle is located in the city of Schwerin, Germany and has been the home of the dukes and grand dukes of Mecklenburg.
+With so many German castles making this list we’d not be surprised if you began to wonder which country has the most castles in the world.
+(Surprisingly the answer is actually Wales, not Germany!)

 Best time to visit.
 The castle is open from March to November between Tuesday and Sunday.
 There are usually no large crowds in Schwerin Castle so you can visit any time of the day or year and enjoy it without the fuss!